simosika/DOC007-reference-of-the-product-line/README.md

-# How to establish your own Corolla production line
+# How to establish your own Focus production line

 We start by creating necessary services to help us manage passwords and other project information.
 In this case I use gigapossu@gmail.com as example account to help you get through various phases of service creation.